simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 display style.

 So when setting up or adjusting CSV rules, you should check your results visually with the print command.
-You can pipe print's output through hledger once more to validate and canonicalise fully.
+You can also pipe the output through hledger once more to fully validate and canonicalise it:
-Eg:

 ```shell
 $ hledger -f some.csv print | hledger -f- print -I